AI Readiness Is Not About Tools. It Is About Decision Rights

 One action this week

 Pick one active AI workflow and assign the five decision rights.
-The missing names are the readiness gaps.
+The missing names are the readiness gaps; the vague names are usually politics asking for more time.